Fibered spherical 3-orbifolds: Seifert orbifolds

 Let us define the local models for an oriented Seifert fibered orbifold.
 Locally the fibration is given by the curves induced on the quotient $(\tilde U \times S^1)/\Gamma$ by the standard fibration of $\tilde U\times S^1$ given by the curves $\{y\}\times S^1$.

 If the fiber is generic, it has a tubular neighborhood with a trivial fibration.
-When $x\in B$ is a cone point labelled by $q$, the local group $\Gamma$ is a cyclic group of order $q$ acting orientation preservingly on $ \tilde U$ and thus it can act on $S^1$ by rotations.
-Suppose a generator of $\Gamma$ acts on $\tilde U$ by rotation of an angle ${2\pi}/{q}$ and on $S^1$ by rotation of $-{2\pi p}/{q}$.
-Then we define the local invariant associated to $x$ to be the ratio $p/q\in\mathbb{Q}/\mathbb{Z}$.
-We remark that in the literature different sign conventions are used, we use the same as in \cite{BS} while in \cite{Dun1} the invariant is defined to be $-p/q.$ In the orbifold context $p$ and $q$ are not necessarily coprime.
-In this section the local invariants $p/q$ have to be considered normalized so that $0\leq p<q$.
+When $x\in B$ is a cone point labelled by $b$, the local group $\Gamma$ is a cyclic group of order $b$ acting orientation-preservingly on $ \tilde U$ and thus it can act on $S^1$ by rotations.
+Suppose a generator of $\Gamma$ acts on $\tilde U$ by rotation of an angle ${2\pi}/{b}$ and on $S^1$ by rotation of $-{2\pi a}/{b}$.
+Then we define the local invariant associated to $x$ to be $a/b$.
+This notation seems to suggest that $a/b$ represents a rational number but this not exact: different fractions giving the same rational number may represent different situations.
+In fact in the orbifold context $a$ and $b$ are not necessarily coprime.
+The fiber $p^{-1}(x)$ may be singular (in the sense of orbifold singularities) and the index of singularity is $\gcd(a,b)$.
+If $\gcd(a,b)=1$ the fiber is not singular.
+A fibered neighborhood of the fiber $p^{-1}(x)$ is a fibered solid torus (see Figure~\ref{cone-point}).
+Forgetting the singularity of the fiber (if any), the local model coincides with the local model of a Seifert fibration for manifold (with invariant $(a/\gcd(a,b))/(b/\gcd(a,b))$).

+Note that, if $a\equiv a'(\mod b)$, the invariants $a/b$ and $a'/b$ describe the same situation.
+In this section the local invariants $a/b$ will be normalized so that $0\leq a<b$.
 In the formulae we compute in Sections~\ref{abelian} and \ref{remaining} we give the local invariants in a non-normalized form.
-Note that a fibered neighborhood of the fiber $p^{-1}(x)$ is a fibered solid torus (see Figure~\ref{cone-point}).
-The fiber $p^{-1}(x)$ may be singular (in the sense of orbifold singularities) and the index of singularity is $\gcd(p,q)$.
-If $\gcd(p,q)=1$ the fiber is not singular.
-Forgetting the singularity of the fiber (if any), the local model coincides with the local model of a Seifert fibration for manifold (with invariant $(p/\gcd(p,q))/(q/\gcd(p,q))$).